First-order (coarse) correlated equilibria in non-concave games: First-Order Coarse Equilibria for Well-Behaved Action Sets

-The interesting case is thus when the polyhedra we consider are not acute.
-This is counter-intuitive; acuteness in a sense implies that smooth boundary approximations of the convex body would have very high curvature, a condition under which the differential regret guarantees of approximate projected gradient dynamics \emph{deteriorates}.
-However, acute polytopes in turn enjoy even better convergence guarantees.
+We also remark that the results for the approximate projected gradient dynamics of Section \ref{sec:smooth-bound} and this section are somewhat counter-intuitive; acuteness in a sense implies that smooth boundary approximations of the convex body would have very high curvature, a condition under which the differential regret guarantees of approximate projected gradient dynamics \emph{deteriorates}.
+However, acute polytopes in turn enjoy better convergence guarantees for the continuous curve we construct, incurring no projection loss.
 Meanwhile, the case for general polyhedra remains open.